rubocop/ruby-style-guide/README.md

     ```

 * Avoid the use of mutable objects as hash keys.
-* Use the hash literal syntax when your hash keys are symbols.
+* Use the Ruby 1.9 hash literal syntax when your hash keys are symbols.

     ```Ruby
     # bad